QFX (Quicken OFX data) files are not OFX files

 The short answer for OFX or QFX: QFX

 Why?
 Short answer: Quicken does not import OFX files (even if it says it does).
-Use the ProperConvert app to make the following conversions:
+Use the ProperConvert app to convert OFX files to formats compatible with Quicken:

 Explanation